audreypatricia/GAHOOT-client/README.md

 * Passing data through React components

 #### <u> Stretch Goals:</u>
-* Using cloudinary to display images on React
-* Capturing the time and adding to players score
+* Capturing the time and adding this to players as their score

 #### <u>Tech Stack:</u>
 * HTML/CSS